 See my photos from Peles Castle

-The pearl of Romanian castles is Peleș Castle.
+The pearl of castles in Romaina is Peleș Castle.
 This beautiful Neo-Renaissance building has strong German influence as well as traditional Romanian architecture features.
 Peleș Castle is located on a beautiful hilltop and surrounded by steeper hills.
 When you first come in front of the castle, you will be really impressed by how beautiful this Romanian castle is.
 Even our kids loved taking pictures in front of it and visiting the interior.

 You can easily find budget hotels in Sinaia as Romania is generally much cheaper than western Europe.
 Just be careful where you pick your hotel, as the very steep hills in Sinaia can make getting around somewhat difficult by walking.